How to Install Transmission on Ubuntu 26.04, 24.04 and 22.04

 sudo add-apt-repository --remove -y ppa:ubuntuhandbook1/transmission

-Refresh APT after removing the Launchpad source.
+Refresh APT after removing the Launchpad source and any optional trust files.

 sudo apt update